Liebranca/avtomat/sys/rd/README.md

 ### L1

-Performs a two-way mapping of raw tokens, ie ones without typing information, to typed tokens; it will receive the output of an `l0::commit` and assign typing data to it, if none is present.
+Performs a two-way mapping of raw tokens, ie ones without typing information, to typed tokens.

 As in the previous case, `token => data` associations are carried out by `l1`.
 We make but one exception to this rule: `l0` itself can decide on the type of a token before pushing it.